How to Get Internet Without Cable: 7 Options to Consider

 Comcast does have fairly wide availability, with plans in the following States: Alabama, Arkansas, Arizona, California, Colorado, Connecticut, District of Columbia, Delaware, Florida, Georgia, Idaho, Illinois, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Maine, Michigan, Minnesota, Missouri, Mississippi, North Carolina, New Hampshire, New Jersey, New Mexico, New York, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.

 Google Fiber is one of the more intriguing ways to get Internet without cable or a phone line.
-Google is synonymous with the Internet so it stands to reason that they’d offer decent service for those wanting to save on their Internet costs.
+They’re synonymous with the Internet so it stands to reason that they’d offer decent service for those wanting to save on their Internet costs.

 Google Fiber primarily offers two services: Internet and television.
 Their plans vary based on where you live, with some locations requiring a television package to get their higher tier Internet packages.